 This price will not include the accounts receivable of the practice (as expanded on below), cash on hand, and any other bank or cash accounts, the practice owner’s personal belongings, marketable securities, real estate or vehicles, if any.

-The most typical information collected to create an appraisal are:
+Typical information collected to create a dental practice appraisal are:

 - 3 years of P & Ls